casangi/casadocs/docs/tasks/task_imrebin.rst

+.. _Description:

 Description
+   imrebin task: Rebin an image by the specified integer factors

    This application rebins the specified image by the specified integer binning factors for each axis.
 It supports both float valued and complex valued images.
 The corresponding output pixel value is the average of the input pixel values.
 The output pixel will be masked False if there were no good input pixels.
 A polarization axis cannot be rebinned.

    | The binning factors array must contain at least one element and
      no more elements than the number of input image axes.
 If the number of elements specified is less than the number of image